Physician Assistant Resume Guide + Tips + Example

 2. Practice at home.

 Prepare for any scenario by practicing an interview with the help of a friend or relative.
-Start by reviewing the most common interview questions, such as:
+Review the most common interview questions, such as: “Why did you choose this career?” and behavioral questions such as “Discuss a time you didn’t meet expectations.”

 3. Be proactive and ask questions.

 You are also interviewing the employer.
-Prepare at least three that will help you learn more about the company, their mission and values and the role.
-Get started with these examples:
+Prepare at least three that will help you learn more about the company, its mission and values and its role.

 Use open-ended questions and allow the interviewer to answer before moving on to the next one.
 You can bring a small notebook or piece of paper with your questions written down.